rubygems/rfcs/0000-template.md

 idea best presented?
 As a continuation of existing Bundler patterns, or as a wholly new one?

-Would the acceptance of this proposal mean the Bundler guides must be re-organized or altered?
-Does it change how Bundler is taught to new users at any level?

-How should this feature be introduced and taught to existing Bundler users?
+Would the acceptance of this proposal mean the Bundler documentation will need to be re-organized or altered?
+Does it change how new users are taught to manage dependencies?
+How should this change be introduced and taught to existing users?

 # Drawbacks

 Why should we *not* do this?
-Please consider the impact on teaching Bundler, on the integration of this feature with other existing and planned features, on the impact of the API churn on existing apps, etc.
+Please consider the impact on existing users, on the documentation, on the integration of this feature with other existing and planned features, on the impact on existing apps, etc.

 There are tradeoffs to choosing any path, please attempt to identify them here.